germs-lab/SOPs/qubit.md

 7. Using multi-pipet(300ul), Set pipet 200 ul.
 Pipet up-and-down 10 times to mix samples.

 8. Using Electonic multi-pipet (length adjustable), move entire volume (200ul) into tubes.
+	(it helps to prop one end of the plate, this pools sample into one corner and allows for removal of more sample, after dispensing sample, return to same row with same tips and attempt to get the final sample out)

 9. Using Qubit florometer, measure DNA concentration with standard.